OpenVTON-Bench: A Large-Scale High-Resolution Benchmark for Controllable Virtual Try-On Evaluation: OpenVTON-Bench

 Beyond scale, OpenVTON-Bench provides substantially richer annotations than its predecessors.
 Each sample is accompanied by dense semantic captions totaling over 3 million words, capturing nuanced attributes such as fabric texture, pattern complexity, and design details that are absent from traditional label-based annotations.
 This enables not only more comprehensive evaluation but also opens avenues for text-guided VTON research.

-Finally, Figure~\ref{fig:dataset_analysis} presents the category distribution of the training, validation, and test splits over the 20 garment categories.
+Furthermore, the detailed category distribution of the dataset across the 20 garment categories is presented in Figure~\ref{fig:dataset_analysis} (e) of Appendix~\ref{app:data_vis}.
 The similar distributions across splits indicate that our dataset partitioning preserves category balance, reducing evaluation bias and enabling reliable comparison across different VTON models.
 Figure~\ref{fig:example_samples} further illustrates some samples from OpenVTON-Bench, highlighting the diversity of garment types, poses, and visual appearances.
-Additional visualizations and large-scale examples are provided in Appendix~\ref{app:data_vis}.
+Additional large-scale grid visualizations are provided in Figure~\ref{fig:dataset_samples} of Appendix~\ref{app:data_vis}.